Sexual Assault Forensic Exam

 - You will be asked to sign consents to do the exam, to take photos and to release information to law enforcement if you choose to do so.

 - You will be asked general questions about your health, past health problems and medications that you take.
-You will also be asked about possibility of pregnancy before the assault and your last menstrual period.
+For women, you will also be asked about possibility of pregnancy before the assault and your last menstrual period.

 - You will be asked to give a detailed history of the assault.
 This will include the details including the date and time of the assault, where it occurred and what you have done since the assault occurred.
 If you are wearing the clothing you wore during the assault, you will be asked to give it as evidence.
 If you have already changed clothes, you may be asked to give your underwear as evidence.